nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example: `findPriority high`

 <a name="removeAssignees"></a>
-### 10. Remove all Assignees from a Task: `removeAssignees`
+### 10. Remove all Members Assigned to a Task: `removeAssignees`

-Remove all assignees from a task by specifying the task's INDEX.
+Remove all members assigned to a task by specifying the task's INDEX.

 Format: `removeAssignees INDEX`